-Passwords on the Nevins and Replica Line Cryptex® Security Boxes may be changed as often as one would like (without special tools or by peeling off labels).
+Passwords on Cryptex® Security Boxes (all lines except custom-made Da Vinci Line boxes) may be changed as often as one would like (without special tools or by peeling off labels).
 This makes it perfect for retail sale, gift giving, increased security, or reuse with unlimited games, puzzles, riddles, teamwork-building events or teaching aides.
 It is particularly nice for sending gifts where you may not want the person to open the gift until you call and tell them the password (plus the box the gift comes in is a gift in itself!)

 Q: Is it possible to buy the plans or blueprints for the Cryptex® Security Box?

 Unfortunately the plans or blueprints for these boxes are not available to the general public.

 Q: Are the characters on the Code Rings painted on?
 What are the limitations on types of characters used?

 The letters on the brass code rings are laser-engraved to provide a high resolution and high quality permanent black marking.
 The rings

 are then top coated to prevent tarnishing of the brass.
 Standard Cryptex® Security Boxes boxes only have the option of the 26 letters of the English alphabet in a standard font.
 Additional font, language or symbol options will be available in the future.
 DaVinci and Nevins Line custom boxes can be upgraded to allow many font varieties, alphabets, and symbols.

 Q: What are the materials used in the Cryptex® Security Boxes?

 All Cryptex® Security Boxes are made with the hand polished solid brass code rings, end caps, and security tubes.